← Back to Home

 - Implementation challenges: Key barriers include data quality, model explainability, bias mitigation, and technical integration complexity

 Ethical Considerations: All AI systems follow WHO and CDC ethical guidance on transparency, accountability, human oversight, and privacy protection.
-Models augment—never replace—human epidemiological judgment.
+Models augment, never replace, human epidemiological judgment.

 Lessons Learned & Future Directions